-If you’ve ruled out the dandruff by using a zinc pyrithione shampoo or even stubborn dandruff with a selenium sulphide shampoo then it could be psoriasis.
+If you’ve ruled out the dandruff by using an anti-dandruff shampoo or even stubborn dandruff with our Clinically Proven Solutions range then it could be psoriasis.

 Scalp psoriasis is a somewhat rare genetic condition that affects around 3% of the world’s population.

 Some symptoms are similar to dandruff: as the body’s skin cells increase the rate of shedding, leading to a build-up of flakes that may be confused with dandruff.